JosephWardDotTech/pylenium/README.md

     - Page objects don't care or even know about the driver, its magic!
     - No need for weird locating/page factory style things (ew java!)
     - Not necessary, but definitely recommended! (@see: our page objectless example code!)
+    - PyElement is extremely smart, no chance of staleness and built in smart waiting for conditions!

     ```python
     class ExamplePageObject(PyPage):